Paul Bowles: 1910–1930: family and education

 Bowles entered the University of Virginia in 1928, where his interests included T. S. Eliot's The Waste Land, Prokofiev, Duke Ellington, Gregorian chant, and blues.
 He also heard music by George Antheil and Henry Cowell.
 In April 1929, he dropped out without informing his parents, and sailed with a one-way ticket for Paris and no intention of returning – not, he said later, running away, but "running toward something, although I didn't know what at the time."
-Bowles spent the next months working for the Paris Herald Tribune and developing a friendship with Tristan Tzara.
+Bowles spent the next months working for the Paris Herald Tribune and developing a friendship with the Romanian poet Tristan Tzara.
 By July, he returned to New York and worked at Duttons Bookshop in Manhattan, where he began work on an unfinished book of fiction, Without Stopping (not to be confused with his later autobiography of the same title).

 At the insistence of his parents, Bowles returned to studies at the University of Virginia but left after one semester to return to Paris with Aaron Copland, with whom he had been studying composition in New York.
 Copland was a lover as well as mentor to Bowles, who would later state that he was "other than Jane the most important person in my life": when their affair concluded, they remained friends for life.

 It was during the autumn of 1930 in Paris that Bowles began work on his own first musical composition, the Sonata for Oboe and Clarinet, which he finished the following year.
-It premiered in New York at the Aeolian Hall on Wigmore Street, 16 December 1931.
+It premiered in New York at the Aeolian Hall on Wigmore Street, December 16, 1931.
 The entire concert (which also included work by Copland and Virgil Thomson) was panned by New York critics.
 (Bowles's first-known composition was completed earlier in Berlin: an adaptation as piano music of some vocal pieces by Kurt Schwitters.)